imagej/imagej.github.io/_pages/SNT__Step-By-Step_Instructions.md

     def get_image_files(directory, filtering_string, extension):
-        """Returns a list containing the paths of files in the specified directory.
-The list will only include files with the supplied extension whose filename contains the specified string.""" files = []
+        **Returns a list containing the paths of files in the specified directory.
+The list will only include files with the supplied extension whose filename contains the specified string.** files = []
         for (dirpath, dirnames, filenames) in os.walk(directory):
             for f in filenames: